SteveL-MSFT/PoshChan-Bot/README.md

   This will cause PoshChan to simply respond mentioning you after the duration specified.
   You can use this as a way to re-trigger a GitHub notification on a Pull Request you want to check on later because the tests haven't finished running.

+* `Please get test failures`

+  The word `test` is optional.
+  This will go out to the CI runs and retrieve (up to 10) test failures and post them as a comment in the Pull Request.
+  This capability only works if the test results are published to AzDevOps as it does not do any log parsing of the CI run and solely relies on published test results.

+  If the `failures` feature is enabled in `settings.json`, the same committer who is authorized will automatically have test failures posted in their Pull Request as well.

 ## Deploying

 This Bot is written in PowerShell as an Azure FunctionApp (requires Azure Functions v2).